Alomair91/GPSLocation/README.md

                 Activity.RESULT_OK ->
                     viewModel.startLocationUpdates()
                 else -> {
-                    //keep asking if imp or do whatever viewModel.createLocationRequest()
+                    // keep asking if imp or do whatever viewModel.startLocationUpdates()
                 }
             }
         }